schluppeck/dafni/matlab_images/Readme.md

 - Do you need to worry about whether the data is 3d or 4d?
 For starters, assume that the user is doing something reasonable... but next, what if not?

+>The solution to this problem is available via [this page](sliceviewplus.md).
+But give it a serious attempt first before looking at the solution.

 ### Version control

 Now that you have figured out the logic of what needs to happen.
 You can start adding files (make a copy!) to your **github repository** and adding/committing the changes.
 Try to